anchpop/wise_mans_haskell/book.md

 False
 ```

-There's (almost) infinite different numbers you can choose from, but Booleans only have two allowed values: `True` and `False`!sidenote(There's also `undefined`, which is a bit of an exception to every rule and not something you should worry about.).
+There are (almost) infinite different numbers you can choose from, but Booleans only have two allowed values: `True` and `False`!sidenote(There's also `undefined`, which is a bit of an exception to every rule and not something you should worry about.).
 Booleans are called `Bool`s in Haskell.

 !newthought(You can) test the equality of two values using `==`.
 To see if they're not equal, you use `/=`!marginnote(The `==` and `/=` functions take two values of the same type and return a `Bool`.).